A coworking space is coworkers second home

 A coworking space brings together professionals and companies working independently.
 Some of your members need to focus and concentrate on their work without being disturbed for anything; others, such as teams, need to speak at all times.
 It’s better to place teams in rooms or different areas, separated from professionals looking for silence.
 On the other hand, all members have meetings or Skype calls with customers, or even listen to music while they work.
 Will you allow them to do all of these activities in the same working area, or will you provide different rooms or areas to do so?
 In order to create a pleasant working environment for everybody, you must clearly define the rules on how and where to perform each action; taking into account the personalities within the community.

 Co-habitation rules and principles

 So, the relationship between your coworkers and your coworking space should be well-defined in order to maintain a good, ambient, clean and organised workplace.
 Coworking is a hospitality business; your duty as a coworking manager is, therefore, to provide the best working experience for your community.

 Write up a set of rules and working principles, both on an individual level (each coworker/team in relation to their working space), and communal areas for the whole community.
 Share these with them, ask for their opinion and make them contribute too; coworking spaces are made better when you and the community all work together.

 Inform your new members where the rules for occupying the space and co-living are posted, so that anybody is able to consult them whenever they like.

-This could also include some of the sanctions or measures that the coworking space employs should the rules set out above be broken.
+This could also include some sanctions or measures that the coworking space employs should the rules set out above be broken.

 Some of the points that this document should cover are: